‘Fuller House’ Star John Stamos Shares First Full-Face Photo Of Adorable Son Billy For Father’s Day

 “From now on, the best part of me will always be my wife and my son,” the fan-favorite actor penned, announcing his son’s arrival into the world.
 “Welcome Billy Stamos (named after my father).”

-The actor will be the host of PBS’s annual broadcast of A Capitol Fourth, the national 4th of July celebration in Washington, D.C. and will bring Billy along for the festivities.
+The actor will be the host of PBS’s annual broadcast of A Capitol Fourth, the national 4th of July celebration in Washington, D.C., and will bring Billy along for the festivities.
 Stamos told People Magazine, “PBS just sent this really cute onesie that says ‘Future Host,’ and all this patriotic stuff.”

 The actor continued of fatherhood, “I always knew it was going to be like this.
 It took me longer than it should’ve, but I knew that I would be a family and be contributing to this country and holding onto the morals and the values that my parents had, that I like to think of the world having.
 It’s a time to be kind and graceful to people.”